jthaeder/SDMS/README_CrawlerXRD.md

 Scripts to crawl over XRD on every data server and fill mongoDB collections.
 A sub-module of the SDMS suite.

+All scripts described here have to be executed as `starxrd` user.

 ## MongoDB collections